-In the next main-hall debate on Saturday Anita Downs from Workers’ Liberty took issue with Frances Foley from Compass over the idea that Labour should unite with the Lib-Dems, SNP, etc. to form an electoral coalition to oust the Tories, a “Progressive Alliance”.
+In the next main-hall debate on Saturday Angela Driver from Workers’ Liberty took issue with Frances Foley from Compass over the idea that Labour should unite with the Lib-Dems, SNP, etc. to form an electoral coalition to oust the Tories, a “Progressive Alliance”.

 The same issue re-emerged in a Sunday main-hall session, where Alan Simpson, Michael Chessum, and Martin Thomas from Workers’ Liberty debated the lessons of Labour’s Corbyn era.

 Simpson said that Jeremy Corbyn had been “brought down by his friends” in the “Leader’s Office”.
 Chessum argued that the Corbyn phase of the Labour left was more “Labourite” and electoralist than previous ones: his conclusion was that leftists should back a “Progressive Alliance” to get proportional representation, so as then to facilitate a split in the Labour which would create a party of the left (but not necessariy revolutionary left) in Britain analogous to those in Spain, France, Germany, etc.